-The Informal Resolution Form must be completed by the inmate within 15 days from the date of the incident.
-Inmate presents the IRF directly to designated Problem Solver.
+The Informal Resolution Form (IRF) must be completed by the inmate within 15 days from the date of the incident.
+Inmate presents the IRF directly to a designated Problem Solver or Supervisor.
 Only in the space provided, the inmate should write a brief statement that is specific to the complaint.
-Include the date, place, personnel involved and/or witnesses and how the policy or incident affected the Inmate.
-Additional sheet cannot be attached.